 - intravenous antibiotics for severe infections

-- muscle relaxants to relieve spasm of the pelvic muscles
+- muscle relaxants to relieve spasms of the pelvic muscles

 - non-steroidal anti-inflammatory drugs (NSAIDs) to relieve pain

-- surgery to remove scar tissue in the urethra, which can help urination difficulties
+- surgery to remove scar tissue in the urethra, which can help with urination difficulties

-- therapy to help with psychological stress and anxiety
+- counseling to help with psychological stress and anxiety